zlatimirCS/javascript_projects/05_memories_app/client/README.md

 we create Model for user in models folder<br/>
 inside users controllers we import bcryptjs to hash password<br/>
 we create signin and signup controllers<br/>

+now we need to create auth middleware to protect routes<br/>
+we create middleware folder in server folder<br/>
+we create auth middleware with next()<br/>
+for example if user want to like the post we need to check if user is authenticated<br/>
+we need to add auth middleware to like route in posts.js<br/>
+if user is authenticated we can proceed with next() to actual like controller<br/>